We are back with another “How-To” video!

 Lastly, one quick helpful tip for tuning these plucking instruments is that if you ever find your strings tuned slightly too high, you can always pull the strings.
 Yes, you read it right, pull ’em strings.
 Again, you may view the instruction video to get a sense of how it is done.

-That’s about it, enjoy the video!
+And that’s it!
+Enjoy the videos!
 Do talk to us if you have any more enquiries on tuning instruments (chinese).
-See you in our next video!
+Stay tuned for you in our next video!
 Happy tuning:)